LunarVim/LunarVim/docs/languages/scala.md

   callback = function() require('user.metals').config() end,
 })
 ```
-When you open the first scala file, you should run `:MetalsInstall` in order to complete the plugin instalation.
+When you open the first scala file, you should run `:MetalsInstall` in order to complete the plugin installation.

 ## Supported formatters